Not my nose!

 My first bout of skin cancer was a basal cell on my forehead in my early thirties.
 Although it was pretty upsetting, I could flip my bangs (aka fringe) and hide the scar.
 I remember feeling lucky it happened there — and god-forbid, not on my nose!
 In my late fifties, I had another basal cell on my forehead.
 But this tiny one was caught early and was quickly and easily removed.

 And then, when I turned sixty, the big one hit me square in the face!
-I'll be honest and confess that I've always been a little vain about my nose.
+I'll confess that I've always been a little vain about my nose.
 I don't have beautiful eyes or voluptuous lips, but I did have a cute nose!
 I knew something was wrong when I noticed a tiny dot on my nose that bled every time I washed my face.
 When the diagnosis came back positive for basal cell, I wanted to cry because there was no way my hair could cover this one.

 I went home with a compression bandage on my nose, terrified of removing the dressing and caring for the stitches.
 I was instructed to soak the wound with a solution of water and white vinegar, pat the area dry, apply Vaseline, and keep it covered.
-I did all of this in the bathroom, with the lights off!
+I did all of this in the bathroom with the lights off!

 The Healing Process